trinaetmanskie/Module3/ProcessNotes.md

 - I purposely made sure that only Laura Secord's was in first person and the rest was in second person.
 I thought that her story was the most imporant and was the central focus.
 I did want people to explore the other parts of the game which is why I encorporated the options to switch between characters at certain parts.
 - I wanted to try and remain historically accurate but with the lacking of details I tried to also fill in the gaps to make it enjoyable for the player
 - I hope that I can work on this game after and ultimately one day use it for my own resources for tutoring or eventually when I become a teacher on a similiar platform such as this
+- Hard to keep process notes because once I began I was very interested in the game and kept going